ALF-eV/Association/DE-RSE-Proposal.md

 processes for the services that we offer:
 ### Distribution of named/tagged Donations to a single project
 If a single project has successfully applied for money we must ensure that almost all of the money goes to the project.
-So this money has to have some kind of Tag.
+So this money has to have some kind of tag.
-If the developers paid for contributing the the project are not meaningfully part of DE-RSE we can consider a fee like 12€ (approximate fee for a bank account, that they would have needed anyway) for our intermediation.
+If the developers, paid for contributing to the project, are not meaningfully part of DE-RSE we can consider a fee like 12€ (approximate fee for a bank account, that they would have needed anyway) for our intermediation.

 ### Collection of unnamed donations towards a single project